-Missouri State University has been selected as a Blindness Skills Specialist (BSS) site to coordinate services students who meet the eligibility criteria of visual impairment as defined in the Missouri Department of Elementary and Secondary Education State Plan for Special Education.
+Missouri State University has been selected as a Blindness Skills Specialist (BSS) site to coordinate services for students who meet the eligibility criteria of visual impairment as defined in the Missouri Department of Elementary and Secondary Education State Plan for Special Education.

-The Missouri guidelines indicate a student is considered as having a visual impairment and eligible for specialist education services when these criteria are met::
+The Missouri guidelines indicate a student is considered as having a visual impairment and eligible for specialist education services when these criteria are met:

 - Julie Anderson-Ituarte, Blindness Skills Specialist, Certified Teacher of the Visually Impaired, Certified Orientation and Mobility Specialist